MyNameIsTrez/simple-shared-object-generator/README.md

 ## Running

 `simple.s` and `full.s` not only serve as documentation, but also as tests.
 The "Verifying correctness" headers found below use [nasm](https://en.wikipedia.org/wiki/Netwide_Assembler) to compile the `.s` into a `.o`, and ld in order to link that into a `.so`.
-If our program's result differs from nasm+ld's result, it always means the test failed, and our program needs to be edited.
+If the command prints anything, it always means our program failed the test.
+Any printed output shows which bytes were wrong.

 After you've played with the below commands, I recommend commenting out the first line of `simple.s` that exports the string, to see whether you can fix `generate_simple_o.c` so that it passes its test again.
 Once you've got that working, you can try the same on `full.s` with `generate_full_so.c`.
 After that, you can move on to testing more significant changes to `full.s`.